jackmoore/jackmoore.github.io/colorbox.md

   <tr id='setting-current'>
     <td>current</td>
     <td>"image {current} of {total}"</td>
-    <td>Text or HTML for the group counter while viewing a group.  {current} and {total} are detected and replaced with actual numbers while ColorBox runs.</td>
+    <td>Text or HTML for the group counter while viewing a group.  {current} and {total} are detected and replaced with actual numbers while Colorbox runs.</td>
   </tr>
   <tr id='setting-previous'>
     <td>previous</td>